 When employees feel sick but still want to work, there’s often no reason for them to come into the office and risk spreading germs.
 Today’s employees have the tools to work from home when needed, including remote working tools like Zoom and Microsoft Teams.

 “With the rise of video conference software and online workspace organizational tools, employees are better equipped than ever before to do their jobs from the comfort of their own homes,” Jacqueline said.
 “Whether their illnesses are chronic or acute, if companies implement the use of these tools, not only will they minimize the cost of absenteeism due to illness, but also due to inclement weather, traffic and parental leave.”

-Making it clear that management not only supports but encourages employees taking time off until their health recovers can go a long way in preventing presenteeism.
-Many workers are simply worried about what their bosses might think, so reassuring them regularly and cementing time off into workplace culture is a big help.
+If you make it clear that management supports and encourages employees to take time off until their health recovers, that goes a long way in preventing presenteeism.
+Many workers are worried about what their managers and leadership teams might think, so reassuring them regularly and cementing time off into workplace culture is a big help.

 “It’s incredibly important that the ‘sick policy’ comes from the top,” Troiano said.
 “It should be an employer-sponsored policy, because if it’s an initiative carried out by the team … and not management, it sends the message that the expectation is to work when sick … [and] your health isn’t an excuse to stop being productive.”